rwynn/monstache-site/src/config.md

 string (default local)

-When mongo-oplog-database-name is given monstache will look for the mongodb oplog in the supplied database
+When mongo-oplog-database-name is given monstache will look for the MongoDB oplog in the supplied database

 ## mongo-oplog-collection-name

 string (default $oplog.main)

-When mongo-oplog-collection-name is given monstache will look for the mongodb oplog in the supplied collection
+When mongo-oplog-collection-name is given monstache will look for the MongoDB oplog in the supplied collection

 ## mongo-dial-settings

 TOML table (default nil)

-The following mongodb dial properties are available
+The following MongoDB dial properties are available

 !!! note ""